maxbesley/web-app-stack/README.md

 ## Running locally

-To locally work on and test the website run
+To locally work on and test the website run:

 ```
 cd app